elijahgagne/blog/content/posts/git-migration-large-files.md

 I like to work locally as much as possible.
 I use my Mac's Downloads folder as a "scratch" space of sorts.
 In the steps below, I do the following:

 - Create a demo-large-files folder
-- Initial a Git repo in this folder
+- Initialize a Git repo in this folder
 - Create some demo folders and files
-- Make an initial commit
+- Make a commit
 - Create two branches
 - Create two tags
 - Add a remote